ACFTest/locke/docs/Human-Readable-Doc.md

 ---

-### 2. Contributor Management
+### 2. Contributor Management: Contributor's identifier Account

 #### Identification:
 Contributors are identified by an identifier (e.g., name, registration number) linked to a maximum of 3 wallet eth addresses.

 #### Immutable Data for Contributors Only:
 - Contributors cannot update or delete their identifiers or wallets to prevent fraud.
-- Owner of the smart contract (CryptoFed) can add, update Contributor's Identifier Account including 1-3 wallet eth addresses.
+- Owner of the smart contract (CryptoFed) can add, update **Contributor's Identifier Account** including 1-3 wallet eth addresses.
-  - Contributor's identifier Account must have at least 1 wallet eth addresses for the account to be established or added.
+  - **Contributor's identifier Account** must have at least 1 wallet eth addresses for the account to be established or added.

 #### Token Allocation:
 Tokens allocated to a contributor are shared across their registered wallets.